The Bayesian Geometry of Transformer Attention: Introduction

 \section{Introduction}

-Do transformers perform Bayesian inference, or do they merely imitate it through pattern matching?
+Can transformers perform exact Bayesian inference---filtering and hypothesis elimination---or do they merely approximate it through pattern matching?
 Natural language offers no ground-truth posterior against which to verify predictions, and modern LLMs are too large and too entangled with their data to separate genuine probabilistic computation from memorization.
 Even when models \emph{behave} Bayesianly, there is no direct way to confirm that the internal computation matches Bayes' rule.

-\textbf{Our approach.} We replace unverifiable natural data with \emph{Bayesian wind tunnels}: controlled prediction tasks where \begin{enumerate}[itemsep=2pt, topsep=2pt] \item the \emph{analytic posterior} is known exactly at each step, \item the \emph{hypothesis space} is so large that memorization is impossible, \item in-context prediction requires \emph{genuine probabilistic inference}. \end{enumerate} This converts a qualitative question (``does it do Bayes?'') into a quantitative test: does the model's predictive entropy match the analytic posterior entropy position by position?
+\textbf{Our approach.} We replace unverifiable natural data with \emph{Bayesian wind tunnels}: controlled prediction tasks where \begin{enumerate}[itemsep=2pt, topsep=2pt] \item the \emph{analytic posterior} is known exactly at each step, \item the \emph{hypothesis space} is so large that memorization is computationally infeasible, \item in-context prediction requires \emph{genuine probabilistic inference}. \end{enumerate} This converts a qualitative question (``does it do Bayes?'') into a quantitative test: does the model's predictive entropy match the analytic posterior entropy position by position?